2023 Akron mayoral election

-The 2023 Akron mayoral election will be held on November 7, 2023, to elect the mayor of Akron, Ohio.
-Party primaries will be held on May 2.
+The 2023 Akron mayoral election was held on November 7, 2023, to elect the mayor of Akron, Ohio.
+Party primaries were held on May 2.
 Incumbent Democratic mayor Dan Horrigan chose not to seek re-election to a third term in office.

+In the Democratic primary, Ward 8 city councilor Shammas Malik won the nomination, prevailing in a field of seven candidates.
+Because the sole Republican candidate was disqualified, Malik was considered the presumptive next mayor of Akron.
+Malik was the only candidate on the ballot, as the only other person who qualified for the race was write-in candidate Nathaniel Green.
+He defeated Green with 95.72% of the vote.